blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 # Southhorn

 ## Foreword
-This adventure module is suitable for adventurers from level 0-3, and will provide them with a starting point for a larger campaign.
-In this adventure the party will find themselves confronted with a choice to side with one of many competing factions in the troubled city of Southhorn.
+This adventure module is a sandbox suitable for a party levels 1-3.
+It can be run as-is from start to finish, but is also intended to combine with other adventure modules and homebrew content.
+Please feel free to adapt this module to fit an existing setting, or to add plot hooks leading to other adventure modules.

 ```
 ################################################################################